AEGEE/MyAEGEE/README.md

 - As written in the 'moving parts' section: if you remove services from array `ENABLED_SERVICES`, they are not stopped.
 This is not a problem in general, just don't be surprised if when you start (having the configuration `ENABLED_SERVICES=core:frontend:events`) and stop later (with the configuration `ENABLED_SERVICES=events`) docker writes a message `WARNING: found orphan containers`.

+- `make start` calls a script `helper.sh` that will look into all folders described in `ENABLED_SERVICES` for a `docker-compose.yml` file.
+Then it creates in-memory a giant docker-compose configuration which is what will be run.
+This configuration is also outputted to a file (`current-config.yml`) for ease of troubleshoot.

+- Running the system in `development` mode means that every `docker-compose.yml` has extra-settings in a `docker-compose.dev.yml` file (in the same folder).
+Some modules are not thought for development mode, if you find an error about a missing `docker-compose.dev.yml` just create an empty one where the system wants it.

 ## How to run unit/integration tests when you start the system

 ?? @serge1peshcoff